YosysHQ/picorv32/README.md

 The core has 4 additional 32-bit registers `q0 .. q3` that are used for IRQ
 handling.
 When an IRQ triggers, the register `q0` contains the return address and `q1` contains a bitmask of all active IRQs.
-I.e. one call to the interrupt handler might need to service one than more IRQ when more than one bit is set in `q1`.
+This means one call to the interrupt handler might need to service one than more IRQ when more than one bit is set in `q1`.